Young Blood, Old Souls: Plot

 Continuing from "Agony of a Witch", Luz Noceda prepares herself to rescue Eda, with King joining her.
 King explains how magic was once wild, until a mysterious witch named Belos arrived, claiming that he could "speak to the island".
-Belos established the coven system, resulting in him becoming the most powerful witch, and eventually becoming Emperor of the Boiling Isles.
-Under Belos' rule, witches who do not choose a coven are punished with petrification.
+Belos established the coven system, and eventually becoming Emperor of the Boiling Isles; witches who do not choose a coven are punished with petrification.
 Lilith brings her sister, Eda, to Belos in hopes that he will remove her curse.
 He instead orders Eda to be petrified, and for Lilith to destroy Eda's palisman, Owlbert.

 Luz and King purposefully get caught committing a crime to get into the Conformatorium, where Eda is being held.
 Luz finds Eda and manages to speak to her in her monster form.
 Eda tells Luz that Belos wants the portal to the human world and that she needs to return home and destroy it.
 As Eda is taken away, Luz fights with Lilith, and they both pass through the portal to the human world.
 Lilith admits that cursing Eda was a mistake (she thought the curse would only last a day), as she wanted to get into the Emperor's Coven, but that Eda was willing to give it up for her.
 After returning Owlbert to Luz unharmed as a sign of trust, they return to the Boiling Isles together to rescue Eda.

 Lilith plans to stay in the Emperor's Coven to spy on Belos, but she and King are captured, leaving Luz to confront Belos alone.
 Meanwhile, Willow and Gus rally the people in cheering for Eda's release.
 Luz, overpowered by Belos, is given the choice of giving up the portal to the human world (Belos claiming he has no intentions of world domination, instead of wanting it for another purpose), or having Eda suffer.
 Luz gives up the portal, but burns it upon leaving.
 Luz manages to rescue Eda, King, and Lilith, while Belos informs the citizens that Eda will be spared.
 After escaping, Lilith uses her magic to share Eda's curse, resulting in Eda returning to normal, but both her and Lilith's magic are weakened.

 Later, Luz makes a video message for her mother, promising that she will find a way back home.
-Meanwhile, Belos sends a masked figure to spy on the residents of the Owl House while using the remains of the portal to construct another one, saying it will be needed for an event called the "Day of Unity".
+Meanwhile, Belos sends a masked figure to spy on the residents of the Owl House while using the remains of the portal to construct another one.